Chocolate Chocolate Chip Pancakes

 - You can change the flavor by using your favorite type of cocoa powder.

-- For fluffier pancakes, use buttermilk in place of regular milk.
+- For fluffier pancakes, use buttermilk (or a buttermilk substitute) in place of regular milk.

 - You can top these pancakes with butter and maple syrup or with whipped cream and chocolate shavings for a special treat.
 They’re also delicious with fresh fruit or fruit sauce on top, like fresh strawberries or a raspberry sauce.